 Web Inspector Web Inspector is a straightforward tool for website security.
 To check for malware and vulnerabilities, enter your URL into the search box and start the scan.
 Depending on the size and complexity of the page, as well as the extent of damage, it can take up to five minutes to get results.
 After the scan is complete, generate a report.
 You’ll need to first sign up with Comodo Web Inspector first, though.
 But, don’t worry.
 Sign-up is free.
 UPDATE: Web Inspector seems to have gone away.
 A new and value resource is here: Website malware removal

-AsafaWeb This is another very easy to use website vulnerability scanning service.
+AsafaWeb This is another very easy-to-use website vulnerability scanning service.
 Just copy the URL, paste it into the AsafaWeb search box, and click Scan.
 You can schedule scans so your site is automatically checked for vulnerabilities perhaps once or twice a week, or even daily.
+It's also necessary to check all the links and do not forget that many backlinks purchase is not safe.

 Final Thoughts on website security

 If you’re serious about protecting your website and your customers’ data, pick one tool from this list and begin scanning your site for vulnerabilities now on a regular basis such as every 2 weeks.
-It’s free and valuable and should be a regular part of website security you do.
+It’s free and valuable and should be a regular part of the website security you do.
+If you don’t have time for managing your site, hire an IT manager.
+Want more information?
+Click here.